saas786/obsidian-notes-1/HECO/Valves.md

 ### Throttle Valve
 Controls steam flow to the turbine during start-up periods

+Used on Westinghouse turbines.

 ### Emergency Stop Valve
 Warms and pressurizes the steam chest which accommodates the control or governing valves

+Used on General Electric turbines.

 ### Governing valves
-Controls steam flow to the turbine to meet changing loads
+Controls steam flow to the turbine during operation to meet changing loads.
+Located inside the steam chest.

+Also referred to as *admission valves* or *control valves*.

 ### Steam Traps
 Prevents steam from flowing while allowing condensate to flow.